By André Casterman, Chief Marketing Officer at INTIX, the data management fintech.

 The importance of monetising data as well as the challenges that lie ahead call for taking a focused approach as outlined below.
 By handling your data management implementation separately from your transaction processing priorities, FI’s will increase their chances of success.

-As depicted below, key first step is to define your own data-centric strategy (step 1) and to then acquire a separate budget and infrastructure for addressing user requirements (step 2).
+As depicted below, the first step is to define your own data-centric strategy (step 1) and to then acquire a separate budget and infrastructure for addressing user requirements (step 2).
 In order to get there in a pragmatic way, defining a minimum viable product (step 3) as initial deliverable will prove useful.
 This is usually considered as a preliminary step before embarking on the set-up of a production-level data management infrastructure (step 4) to handle additional requirements.

 Specialised data management technology is required